-That’s were No-Bake Gluten Free Nut Butter Pretzel Squares come into play.
+That's where No-Bake Nut Butter Pretzel Squares come into play.
 This recipe requires no baking and only a handful of ingredients.
 And two of the ingredients can be swapped out to match your favorite flavor combination.

 What I love about Trisha's cookbook is most of the recipes have a healthier twist.
 It's fairly easy to remove the gluten from the recipes and still produce great results.

-The first time I made these No-Bake Gluten Free Nut Butter Pretzel Squares (with almond butter and dark chocolate chips) I started with only 2 cups of pretzel sticks that I ground up in a food processor.
+The first time I made these no-bake nut butter pretzel squares (with almond butter and dark chocolate chips) I started with only 2 cups of pretzel sticks that I ground up in a food processor.

 I quickly discovered I needed more pretzel crumbs to get the pretzel/nut butter layer to set up.
 Grinding up another 2 cups of pretzel sticks, resulting in a total of 2 cups pretzel crumbs, did the trick.
 The extra pretzel crumbs were able to absorb all that almond butter, powdered sugar, and melted butter goodness.

 Once I had the right consistency for the pretzel layer, I spread the mixture into the bottom of a 9-inch square baking pan.
 Using a rubber spatula helps to evenly distribute the mixture around the pan and into the corners.

 Two minutes in the microwave, stirring at 30 second intervals, had the remaining ¼ cup of nut butter and the chocolate chips melted and smooth.
 The melted chocolate mixture is spread over the top of the pretzel layer and then the tasty confection is ready to go in the refrigerator.